 What Is Coral?
 A Coral Polyp and Zooxanthellae

 What are corals?
 Corals themselves are animals.
 But tropical reef-building corals have tiny plant-like organisms living in their tissue.
 The corals couldn’t survive without these microscopic algae–called zooxanthellae (zo-zan-THELL-ee).
 This cutaway diagram of a coral polyp shows where the photosynthetic algae, or zooxanthellae, live—inside the polyp’s tissue.
 The coral gives the algae a home.
 In return, the algae provide the coral with food.
-Learn more in the Ocean Portal's coral reef section and the article Coral Gardens of the Deep Sea.
+Learn more in the Ocean Portal's coral reef section and in this zooxanthellae slideshow.